mbialoru/timebox/docs/naming_convention.md

 * Arguments should be prepended with ‘t_’, rest of the name should follow snake_case.

+* Optional arguments should be prepended with ‘o_’ rest of the name should follow snake_case.

 * The variable name should begin with an alphabet ASCII character, rest should follow snake_case rule.